Mouse Nuts Mattered To Tesla's Q3 Profitability

 Go ahead and plug in whatever you think would be a fair allocation of SG&A and R&D, and then tell us what you arrive at for Tesla Energy's operating margin.

 The nine-month comparison numbers are slightly less bad, with the gross margin at only -3%.
-In other words, Tesla Energy gross margin - negative over the nine-month period - deteriorated further during Q3.
+In other words, Tesla Energy's gross margin - negative over the nine-month period - deteriorated further during Q3.

-Let's go down memory lane for a moment, and recall this Musk forecast (with "some degree of uncertainty") at the August 5, 2015 earnings call:
+Let's go down memory lane for a moment and recall this Musk forecast (with "some degree of uncertainty") at the August 5, 2015, earnings call:

-In response to questions by Colin Langan of UBS at the November 3, 2015 earnings call, Musk confirmed a target of $3 billion to $5 billion by 2017, and said of Tesla Energy gross margins:
+In response to questions by Colin Langan of UBS at the November 3, 2015, earnings call, Musk confirmed a target of $3-5 billion by 2017, and he said of Tesla Energy gross margins:

-To me it always was, and it remains, absurd to believe Tesla Energy can be more than marginally profitable in such a highly competitive commodity market.
+To me it always was, and remains, absurd to believe Tesla Energy can be more than marginally profitable in such a highly competitive commodity market.

 Pilot programs, distorted subsidy programs such as California's SGIP, special political favors - yes, Tesla Energy can have some impact there.
 But, the broader energy storage market?
 I don't see how.